COMMUNITY AND PROFESSIONAL SERVICE

 Bill serves his community and his profession.

-Bill is involved in community service, having completed the Leadership Coppell program, been a volunteer judge in the Coppell Teen Court program for over fifteen years, served on the Coppell High School Realignment Committee, was a member of the Coppell Parks and Recreation Board, and a director of the Coppell Educational Development Corporation.
+Bill is involved in community service, having completed the Leadership Coppell program, been a volunteer judge in the Coppell Teen Court program for over fifteen years, served on the Coppell High School Realignment Committee, was a member of the Coppell Parks and Recreation Board, and a director of the Coppell Recreational Development Corporation.

 He served as a director and secretary, vice president, and president of North Texas Taping and Radio for the Blind, Inc., and as a director of The Girls’ Adventure Trails, Inc. and Family Legacy Missions International, Inc.